Covering

 Ucayali, Amazon River Tributary

-The huge amount of water carried by the Amazon River allows for cruise-size ships to
+The huge amount of water carried by the Amazon River allows for

 easily navigate the reaches of the Amazon river in Peru.

-Smaller vessels are used on Amazon river boat cruises to access the upper
+Smaller vessels are used on Amazon river boat cruises to access the

 reaches of tributary rivers.